WhatsApp/erlt/vscode/DEVELOPERS-README.md

 into VS Code using the `Install from VSIX...` option from the `...` dropdown in the `Extensions` side bar.

-Note: you need to have the `examples` directory as your workspace root to be able to get diagnostics.
+Note: when working on tests you need to have the `tests` directory as your workspace root to be able to get diagnostics.

 ## (Sub)-Repository organisation